apeinot/incubator-nemo/report.md

 * `testTwoOperatorsWithBroadcastVariable` is in many points similar to the test function `testTwoOperators`.
 The big difference is that in this test function the second vertex has a differnt operator than the first vertex.
 Once again, it is tested whether the test results are correctly emitted according to the operators.
 * `testAdditionalOutputs` creates four vertices in total.
 There is one parent vertex and three child vertices of the parent vertex.
 Two of the child vertices get an additional tag and both additional tags differ.
 The test function evaluates whether the output for each of the three child vertices is emitted correctly.
 The vertices with the additional tags need to have one output more than the child vertex without additional tag.
 This test function has time limit of 5 seconds.

 Each of these seven test methods calls the function `getTaskExecutor`, which creates a new object of the class `TaskExecutor`.
 By analyzing the constructor of the class `TaskExecutor`, one can clearly see that a method called `prepare` gets executed every time the constructor is called.
 Again, the method `prepare` calls both functions we affected with our refactoring.

-This means that the code we refactored is tested in all seven available test cases.
+As the previous paragraph implies, is our refactoring only about to minimize duplicated code.
+This means that the code we refactored still has the same functionality as before, it is simply condensed so that the maintenance process of the software is simplified.
+Therefore, we do not need to add extra test cases.

 ## The refactoring carried out